aracer17/ITEC325Project/README.txt

 Goal: make this better than a google-doc/survey would be!

 Have a way to connect this to a LinkedIn account ?

+Technologies that will be used to implement this system:
+PHP - Back-End/Server Side
+MySql - Database
+Html/CSS/Javascript - Client Side/Front-End